fickas/crab_project/PROGRESS.md

 For readers from different backgrounds — terms used throughout this report.

-**Argmax** — Decision rule that selects the highest-probability class from a softmax output.
+**Argmax** — Machine learning models typically provide a probability for each class, given an input image.
+These probabilities are normalized to 1 across all classes, e.g., with 6 classes, the 6 probabilities would add to 1.0.
+This is called softmax.
+Argmax is a decision rule that selects the highest-probability class from a softmax output.
 The simplest possible inference rule.
+The problem arises when no single probability is dominant.
+That leads us to consider other approaches (see section 7).

 **BAND_SPEC** — Configuration list specifying which derived bands the model receives as input channels (e.g., `[('pan_orthomosaic', 1), ('ndvi', 1), ('tpi_small', 1)]`).